Your Mayor and City Council

 In 2006, Raquel and her husband moved to Little Falls to start a business and since then have owned and successfully operated the Waller House Inn bed and breakfast.

-Raquel served on the Council at St. Paul's Lutheran Church in Minneapolis for six years, the Great River Arts Board in Little Falls for four years and is currently the President of the Board at the Little Falls Convention and Visitors Bureau.
+Raquel served on the Council at St. Paul's Lutheran Church in Minneapolis for six years, the Great River Arts Board in Little Falls for four years and is formerly the President of the Board at the Little Falls Convention and Visitors Bureau.

 Raquel is very interested in tourism and it's economic impact and would like to increase that impact on Little Falls and the surrounding community.